After Jesus is accused of casting out demons by Beelzebub.

 Βεεζεβοὺλ [4 verses](noun masc sg) "Beelzebub" is from the Greek Beelzeboul, which has no Greek meaning because it is from the Hebrew ba‘al zbûb, which means "Lord [of the] Flies" which is a mockery of the Hebrew ba‘al zbûl, "Lord Prince."
 Ba'al, of course, was one of the pagan gods mentioned often in the Old Testament, but the word means simple "Lord."

-ἐκβάλλειν [33 verses](1st sg pres ind act) "Cast out" is ekballo and means "toss out," "through out of a place,"and "expose."
+ἐκβάλλειν [33 verses](1st sg pres ind act) "Cast out" is ekballo and means "toss out," "throw out of a place,"and "expose."
 Ek means "out of," "from," and "away from."
 Ballo is "to throw" or "to scatter."
 While the sense is usually "to toss outside," it can also mean "to turn out" into a place.
 It can also means "produce" int the sense of a woman giving birth.

 με [49 verses](pron 1st sg masc acc) Untranslated is eme, which is the objective first-person, objective, singular pronoun that means "me."